 All this sounds great, but what if my iPhone battery dies?

 No!
-If you have an Apple Watch Series 5, you'll be able to unlock your car with a tap of your wrist, rather than your iPhone.
+If you have an Apple Watch Series 5 or newer, you'll be able to unlock your car with a tap of your wrist rather than your iPhone.

 Additionally, Apple is working with the Car Connectivity Consortium on building out standards for digital car keys.
 This could theoretically make digital car keys shareable between iOS and Android devices, but that seems like it would be a little ways off.